yujinyan/blog/content/blog/posts/analysis-jetpack-datastore.md

 val Context.myDataStore by preferencesDataStore("my_store")
 ```

-Note that we can only use property delegates in a file as top-level declarations or in a class.
+Note that we can only use property delegates in a file as top-level declarations or in a class as member properties.
 This means it's impossible to use this helper in a loop or a function.
 Since we can still create multiple class instances, the correct way is to put these declarations in a file.
 Such API enforces developers to statically declare the DataStore they want to use in their project.
 It makes accidentally creating multiple DataStore instances on the same file much harder.

 But this method is not completely bullet-proof.
 Besides declaring the DataStores in a class, developers could mistakenly reuse the same file name.
 In this version, DataStore also checks this presumption and fails fast at run time.